invisibleXML/ixml/misc/pragmas.md

 the open issue before sending this document to the group.
 Some open questions will need to be made by the group, not by the authors.

 * What name should be used for the magic namespace-binding namespace?
   In the examples, we use "`http://example.com/ixml-namespaces`".

+  Should we use "`http://www.w3.org/2000/xmlns/`", to which the prefix `xmlns` is bound by convention?

+* What name should be used for the magic namespace-binding prefix in proposal S?
+If we use `xmlns`, are we transgressing the rule that says names beginning with 'xml' are reserved for W3C Recommendations?

 * Alternatively, should the spec provide a magic namespace-binding prefix analogous to `xmlns`?